 have nondescript grain and appear to be an assortment of woods.

-The old cabinetmakers used colored lacquer to give the whole piece
+The old cabinetmakers used colored "toning" lacquer to give the whole piece

 a uniform color and mask differences in wood types.
-I would use colored
+I'll use

 toning lacquer, too, after removing the damaged finish on top.

 Only a light stripping job was needed.
 I wanted to remove the

 damaged upper layer, but leave as much of the